ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 It can also be possible to build-in 360Giving publishing into other types of configurable CRM systems - such as Microsoft Dynamics.
 Contact the 360Giving Helpdesk via <support@threesixtygiving.org> with questions about how your grants management system will impact your 360Giving publishing process.

 ## Options for publishing using a spreadsheet
-- You can start with an empty file and construct the column titles by referring to the 360Giving Data Standard [technical reference.](https://standard.threesixtygiving.org/en/new-docs-style/technical/reference/)
+- Start with an empty file and construct the column titles by referring to the 360Giving Data Standard [technical reference.](https://standard.threesixtygiving.org/en/new-docs-style/technical/reference/)
-- You can also use the ‘360Giving Spreadsheet Template’ and adapt this to your needs.
+- Use the ‘360Giving Spreadsheet Template’ and adapt this to your needs.
-- Another method that is used by many publishers is to configure and use a 360Giving Data Conversion Tool Template.
+- Configure and use a 360Giving Data Conversion Tool Template, a method used by a wide range of funders.

 ### Using the 360Giving Spreadsheet Template
 This multi-sheet spreadsheet template consists of all the fields in the 360Giving Data Standard.